Low-rank lottery tickets: finding efficient low-rank neural networks via matrix differential equations: Numerical Results

-Here we compare the proposed dynamical low-rank training scheme on LeNet5 \cite{726791} on MNIST, against the full-rank reference and several baselines.
-LRNN \cite{9157223} is the closest approach to our DLRT: it dynamically trains low-rank layers by adding a rank-penalty to the loss function, and by complementing the standard training step via an SVD projection step.
+\paragraph{Convolutional layers: LeNet5.} Here we compare the proposed dynamical low-rank training scheme on LeNet5 \cite{726791} on MNIST, against the full-rank reference and several baselines.
+SVD prune \cite {yang2020learning} and LRNN \cite{9157223} are the closest approaches to our DLRT: they dynamically train low-rank layers by adding a rank-penalty to the loss function, and by complementing the standard training step via an SVD projection step in the latter and a pruning step in the former.
 While computing low-rank factors for each layer, thus reducing memory storage of the network, this training approach is more expensive than training the full network.
 GAL \cite{lin2019towards}, SSL \cite{https://doi.org/10.48550/arxiv.1802.00124}, and NISP \cite{WenWu16} are pruning methods which aim at learning optimal sparse weights (rather than low-rank) by adding sparsity-promoting regularization terms to the training loss.
-As for LNRR, these methods do not reduce the computational cost of the training phase.
+As for LRNN, these methods do not reduce the computational cost of the training phase (as indicated with the $<0\%$ in Table \ref{Tab:lenet5_table}).
 Analogously to \cite{9157223}, our adaptive low-rank training technique is applied to the convolutional layers by flattening the tensor representing the convolutional kernel into a matrix.
-Details are provided in the Appendix \S\ref{sec:convolutional}.
+Details are provided in the supplementary material \S\ref{sec:convolutional}.
 All the models are trained for $120$ epochs using SGD with a fixed learning rate of $0.2$.
 Results in Table \ref{Tab:lenet5_table} show that the DLRT algorithm is able to find low-rank subnetworks with up to $96.4\%$ less parameters than the full reference, while keeping the test accuracy above $95\%$.
 Compared to the baseline methods, we achieve better compression rates but observe lower accuracy.
-However, unlike the baseline references, DLRT automatically prunes the singular values during training, without requirement to solve any additional optimization problem, thus significantly improving time and memory efficiency of both forward and backward phase, with respect to the full reference.
+However, unlike the baseline references, DLRT automatically prunes the singular values during training, without requirement to solve any additional optimization problem, thus significantly improving time and memory efficiency of both forward and backward phases, with respect to the full reference.